 Sometimes, you may need to reboot the Fastboot or Bootloader mode while flashing images.
 This command will do that for you.

-This command can be used to flash zip files, factory images, recovery, boot, radio, system and other images to your Android device.
-Check these examples:
+This command can be used to flash zip files, factory images, recovery, boot, radio, system, and other images to your Android device.
+Check out these examples:

 fastboot flash boot boot.img fastboot flash system system.img fastboot flash recovery recovery.img fastboot flash cache cache.img fastboot flash modem NON-HLOS.bin fastboot flash sbl1 sbl1.mbn fastboot flash dbi sdi.mbn fastboot flash aboot emmc_appsboot.mbn fastboot flash rpm rpm.mbn fastboot flash tz tz.mbn fastboot flash LOGO logo.bin

 Similarly, you can use the following command to flash TWRP recovery.

 If the TWRP recovery file you have is a flashable ZIP, you can use the following command.